DevExpress-Examples/blazor-DxGrid-save-restore-layout/Readme.md

     ![The Auto.razor page](images/save-restore-layout-automatically.gif)

 * On the [API.razor](./CS/SaveAndRestoreLayout/SaveAndRestoreLayout/Pages/API.razor) page, the Grid saves the current layout information after a user clicks the **Save current layout** button.
-The **List Box** to the right of the Grid displays all saved layout items.
-When a user selects an item in the **List Box** and clicks the **Load layout** button, the Grid restores the selected layout.
+A List Box to the right of the Grid displays all saved layout items.
+When a user selects an item in the List Box and clicks the **Load layout** button, the Grid restores the selected layout.
 Use the Grid's [SaveLayout](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.SaveLayout) and [LoadLayout](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.LoadLayout(DevExpress.Blazor.GridPersistentLayout)) methods to implement this behavior.

     ![The API.razor page](images/save-restore-layout-manually.gif)